Random Source

 Details

-A signal of random variables with uniform or Gaussian (normal) distribution.
-The settings in the block dialogue box determine the size of the signal, the data type and whether the signal is complex.
+A random variable signal with a uniform or Gaussian (normal) distribution.
+The parameters of the block determine the size of the signal, the type of data and whether the signal is complex.

 The block can generate a single-channel or multi-channel signal.
-The Samples per frame parameter defines the number of samples in each channel (column) of the signal.
-The Output data type and Signal complexity parameters determine the data type and whether the signal is complex.
+The parameters Samples per frame determine the number of samples in each channel (column) of the signal.
+The parameters Output data type and Complexity determine the data type and whether the signal is complex.

 Data types |